A convolutional approach to bounding the number of polyominoes: Introduction

 Note that two polyominoes are counted only once if one is a translate of the other.

-Before addressing upper bounds, let us briefly mention lower bounds, which are fortunately quite satisfactory.
-Lower bounds of Klarner's constant are usually obtained by studying the growth rates of transfer matrices.
-In particular, one can estimate the number of polyominoes where the width is at most some $w$ and the length can be arbitrarily.
-Restricting polyominoes in this way allows us to build the polyominoes column by column and we have a matrix of the transitions between the configuration of one column to the next column.
+The almost folklore reason for the existence of the limit is actually first mentioned in \cite{klarner1967cell} by Klarner: $A(l+m)\ge A(l)A(m)$ for every $l,m\ge 1$, which can be proved by a simple concatenation of every pair of polyominoes to obtain a unique polyomino of $l+m$ cells.
+By Fekete's lemma, this so-called supermultiplicativity of the sequence $A(n)$ implies that the limit exists and is precisely the supremum of $\sqrt[n]{A(n)}$ over all $n$.
+The lower bound $\sqrt[n]{A(n)}$ for each $n$ is however not exactly as efficient as the approaches using ``transfer matrices''.
+These matrices allow us to estimate the number of polyominoes where the width is at most some $w$ and the length can be arbitrary, see \cite{jensen2001enumerations} for an example.
+Restricting polyominoes in this way, one can build the polyominoes column by column and we have a matrix of the transitions between the configuration of one column to the next column.
 However, restricting the problem to bounded-width columns does not suffice for an upper bound.
-While lower bounds involve linear recurrences, it would be interesting to see that upper bounds can be obtained by studying convolution-type recurrences instead.
-The state of the art is transfer-matrix method for polyominoes on twisted cylinders \cite{barequet2016lambda}, where $\lambda$ is showed to be strictly larger than $4$ with $\lambda\ge 4.0025$ and quite close to the estimated (without proof) value $\lambda\approx 4.06$ (see \cite{jensen2003counting}).
+While lower bounds involve linear recurrences, it would be interesting to see that in this article upper bounds could be obtained by studying convolution-type recurrences instead.
+The state of the art for lower bounds is transfer-matrix method for polyominoes on twisted cylinders \cite{barequet2016lambda}, where $\lambda$ is shown to be strictly larger than $4$ with $\lambda\ge 4.0025$ and quite close to the estimated (without proof) value $\lambda\approx 4.06$ (see \cite{jensen2003counting}).

-\paragraph{Approximation lattices.} Let us see the first upper bound $\lambda\le 6.75$ by Eden \cite{eden1961two} from another perspective: a polyomino can be injected to a rooted tree on the (infinite) ternary tree.
-That is, each vertex was reached from a vertex (father) and can go to some three vertices (children).
-Roughly speaking, starting from some vertex, we can inject a cell on the square lattice to the vertices on the ternary tree.
-However, the other way around is not possible: some two vertices of the tree may correspond to the same cell on the lattice.

-We can say a ternary tree is a (bad) approximation of the square lattice.
-To make it better, we can extend the neighborhood.
-As the ternary tree can capture the information of the nearest neighbors only, one can consider all the vertices reachable by at most $k$ steps.
-Doing this merge some vertices of the ternary tree into one.
-We may have the hope that such approximations get better as $k$ tends to infinity.
-However, we are not so sure if the corresponding growth rate should converge to $\lambda$, let alone having some idea of the convergence rate.
-In fact, we do not care much about the computability here, as \cite{bui2024asymptotic} already showed that Klarner's constant is computable.
-However, the approach requires $A(n)$ for large $n$, which is almost hopeless, as we only know up to $A(70)$.

-Some preliminary computation suggests that approximation lattices do not perform very well.
-One explanation may be the stateless of the vertices: while the root has the whole picture of its neighborhood, such information of its descendants gets worse as we go down the tree.
-Somehow we wish for a mechanism to ``reset'' considering the state of the neighborhood at every vertex.
-An approximation lattice seems to be too rigid and not flexible enough to achieve the goal.